-Tucked away in the colonial town of Auburn, New York—or “Prison City” as it’s sometimes referred to for being the birthplace of both the Auburn prison system and the electric chair—is Fort Hill Cemetery.
-Established in 1852, this burial ground has a unique history stretching beyond that initial dedication, as the site is believed to have been used as a fortified hill fort by a local Native-American tribe in the mid-16th century.
+Tucked away in the colonial town of Auburn, New York—or “Prison City” as it’s sometimes known for being the birthplace of both the Auburn prison system and the electric chair—is Fort Hill Cemetery.
+Established in 1852, this burial ground has a unique history stretching beyond that initial dedication, as the site is believed to have been used as a fortified hill fort by a local Native American tribe in the mid-16th century.

-Faint traces of the outline of the fort can still be seen today in the topography of the cemetery as you make your way through the Gothic archway of the Bradley Chapel, built in 1893, which serves as a gateway to the grounds.
-Once in the cemetery, prepare to get lost in the rich history of the Auburn community, starting with a visit to the 56-foot obelisk built to commemorate Chief Logan of the Iroquois Indians, who once famously asked, “Who is there to mourn for Logan?” after his family was murdered by European settlers.
+A faint outline of the fort can still be seen in the cemetery’s topography as you make your way through the Gothic archway of the Bradley Chapel, which serves as a gateway to the grounds.
+Once in the cemetery, prepare to get lost in the rich history of the Auburn community, starting with a visit to the 56-foot obelisk built to commemorate Chief Logan of the Iroquois Indians, who once famously asked, “Who is there to mourn for Logan?” after his family was murdered by European colonizers.

 Or, simply stroll through the scenic grounds with no destination in mind and admire the area, which is so beautiful it was initially proposed to be a park.
 No matter what paths you take within the cemetery, you are certain to find yourself engulfed in the history and beauty of Fort Hill.

 Know Before You Go

 Maps at the Cemetery Office have a walking tour of the grounds with the locations of the notable gravestones.